bash-bunny/Library/nmap/HostDiscovery/HostDiscoveryControls/README.md

 ## Control flags

+Flags for control how `nmap` scans the hosts

 - `sL` - List Scan.
 Read the list of host and make a reverse DNS query for each of them
   - `nmap -sL www.stanford.edu/28`
   - `nmap -iL recon.txt -sL`